• Skip to primary navigation

 Mosquito Borne Diseases: Dengue, Malaria, Chikungunya and Zika in Costa Rica

-Dengue: Dengue is a big concern in Costa Rica as there is no vaccine available.
-In 2019, Costa Rica had 8179 cases of dengue.
+Dengue: Dengue is a big concern in Costa Rica.
+In 2023, Costa Rica had around 28,000 documented cases of dengue which has been a huge increase the last few years.
 There are 4 different types of this viral disease and is treatable for acute or mild cases.
 It is not very common for people to die of dengue although it can happen.

 Chikungunya virus: Also present in Costa Rica and doesn’t have a vaccine or cure.
 It was found for the first time in the Americas in 2013, before it was only in Africa, Asia and Europe.
-The most affected provinces are Puntarenas and Guanacaste.
-But it’s not that common in Costa Rica with only 145 cases in 2019.
+Chikungunya is not that common in Costa Rica with 86 cases in 2023.

 Which Areas Have the Worst Mosquitoes in Costa Rica?

-There are also mosquitoes in the cities like San Jose, Heredia, Alajuela, Cartago, Grecia and San Ramon.
-However, there aren’t really mosquitoes in high elevation places such as Monteverde as that’s about 1500 meters and above.
+However, there aren’t really mosquitoes in higher elevation places such as Monteverde, Vara Blanca, San Gerardo de Dota and Poasito as that’s about 1500 meters and above.

 Worst Time of Year for Mosquitoes in Costa Rica